com-480-data-visualization/datavis-project-2022-plot-twist/README.md

 #### Tab 2: World map visualisation
 The second visualization will be a map of the world.
 The map will contain colored moving circles and fixed points.

-Each circle corresponds to a player from the dataset, the movement of the circle on the map corresponds to the path through the cities where the player participated in matches.
+Each circle corresponds to a player from the dataset, and the movement of the circle on the map corresponds to the path through the cities where the player participated in matches.
 The fixed point corresponds to the cities where matches are played, and information about the name of the tournaments it hosts.
 New players appear with a fade-in at the location of their first tournament and similarly disappear with a fade-out after the last match.